SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 At first, the thorn-bush landscape is enlivened by views of Lololokwi Mountain and the distant Matthews Range, but after some time the Marsabit Massif looms ever larger on the northern horizon.
 The Marsabit National Reserve itself protects the interesting relict forest, grassland and beautiful crater lakes on the mountain, whilst to the north lies the destination of greater interest to birders, the bleak Dida Galgalu Desert.

-Kenya: Day 14 Today we will explore the southern edge of the Dida Galgalu Desert.
+Kenya: Day 13 While based at Marsabit we will explore the southern edge of the Dida Galgalu Desert.
 The far northern desert region of Kenya is an excellent area for birds and holds some little-known, restricted-range specialities.
 On the northern horizon, the far-off Huri Hills stretch away to the Ethiopian frontier and as the vegetation becomes sparser and the barren black lava flows take over the landscape becomes increasingly bleak and inhospitable.

-Kenya: Day 15 We will head southwards and then westwards until we reach Lake Baringo where we will stay overnight.
+Kenya: Day 14 Today we will partly retrace our steps southwards and then travel westwards until we reach Lake Baringo where we will stay for two nights.
+We will make a few birding stops along the way.

 The Lake Baringo area provides our only opportunity to see the near-endemic Jackson’s Hornbill and the restricted-range and patchily-distributed Northern Masked Weaver.
 At this season, the latter breeds by the lake alongside the attractive, restricted-range Golden-backed Weaver.
 At the nearby cliffs, we shall look for the restricted-range Hemprich’s Hornbill.

-Along the lakeshore and in the woodland, we well encounter such birds as Common Ostrich, Black-crowned Night Heron, Little Bittern, Striated, Squacco, Black-headed, Goliath and Purple Herons, Great Egret, Reed Cormorant, African Darter, White-faced and perhaps Fulvous Whistling Ducks, Egyptian Goose, Dark Chanting Goshawk, African Fish Eagle, Black Crake, African Swamphen, Common Moorhen, Black-winged Stilt, Spur-winged Lapwing, African Jacana, Three-banded Plover, Wood Sandpiper, Meyer’s Parrot, Woodland, Malachite and Giant Kingfishers, Red-fronted Barbet, Lesser Honeyguide, Brown Babbler, Rufous Chatterer, Grey Tit-Flycatcher (or Lead-coloured Flycatcher), Sedge and Buff-bellied Warblers, Spotted Morning Thrush, Mouse-coloured Penduline Tit, Orange-breasted and Grey-headed Bushshrikes, Grey-backed Fiscal, Greater Blue-eared and Violet-backed Starlings, Beautiful Sunbird, White-billed Buffalo Weaver, Little Weaver, Yellow-crowned Bishop and Village Indigobird.
-We may also see Northern Red Bishops, and when they are displaying the males seem like animated scarlet fireballs.
-Occasionally, if conditions are right, Allen’s Gallinule puts in an appearance.
+Along the lakeshore and in the woodland, we may well encounter such birds as Black-crowned Night Heron, Little Bittern, Striated, Squacco, Black-headed, Goliath and Purple Herons, Great Egret, Reed Cormorant, African Darter, White-faced and perhaps Fulvous Whistling Ducks, Egyptian Goose, Dark Chanting Goshawk, African Fish Eagle, Black Crake, African Swamphen, Common Moorhen, Black-winged Stilt, Spur-winged Lapwing, African Jacana, Three-banded Plover, Wood Sandpiper, Meyer’s Parrot, Woodland, Malachite and Giant Kingfishers, Red-fronted Barbet, Lesser Honeyguide, Brown Babbler, Rufous Chatterer, Grey Tit-Flycatcher (or Lead-coloured Flycatcher), Sedge and Buff-bellied Warblers, Spotted Morning Thrush, Mouse-coloured Penduline Tit, Orange-breasted and Grey-headed Bushshrikes, Grey-backed Fiscal, Greater Blue-eared and Violet-backed Starlings, Beautiful Sunbird, White-billed Buffalo Weaver, Little Weaver, Yellow-crowned Bishop and Village Indigobird.

-We could find some nocturnal birds during our short visit with possibilities including Three-banded (or Heuglin’s) Courser, Slender-tailed Nightjar, African Scops Owl, Northern White-faced Owl, Greyish Eagle-Owl and the even larger Verreaux’s Eagle-Owl.
+We should find some nocturnal birds during our visit (in daytime, thanks to local knowledge) with possibilities including Three-banded (or Heuglin’s) Courser, Slender-tailed Nightjar, African Scops Owl, Northern White-faced Owl, Greyish Eagle-Owl and the even larger Verreaux’s Eagle-Owl.

-Kenya: Day 16 After some final birding at Lake Baringo, we drive westwards to Kakamega Forest for a two nights stay.
+Kenya: Day 16 Today we will drive westwards to Kakamega Forest for a two nights stay.

-We will make a few stops along the way for birds like the restricted-range White-crested Turaco and the more widely distributed Double-toothed Barbet and Chestnut-crowned Sparrow-Weaver.
+We will make a few stops along the way for birds like the restricted-range White-crested Turaco and the more widely distributed Double-toothed Barbet, Long-billed Pipiut, Western Black-headed Batis, Gambagha Flycatcher and Chestnut-crowned Sparrow-Weaver.

 Kenya: Day 17 Kakamega Forest is a unique area of evergreen forest near the western frontier of Kenya.
 The flora and fauna of the forest is closely akin to that of the Central African rainforests and many of the birds found here are at the easternmost point of their distribution.

-The other two main target species of the forest are the restricted-range Turner’s Eremomela and Uganda Woodland Warbler, the first of which is not seen on bird tours to Uganda (the only other country it occurs in), while the second can be difficult to find there.
+The two main target species of Kakamega Forest are the restricted-range Turner’s Eremomela and Uganda Woodland Warbler, the first of which is not seen on bird tours to Uganda (the only other country it occurs in), while the second can be difficult to find there.
 We shall be listening for their calls and scanning the canopy in order to find these charming little warblers.

-Another great bird of Kakamega is the Blue-headed Bee-eater and this must surely be the easiest location to see this beautiful bird, although it is still not a certainty.
+Another great bird of Kakamega is the Blue-headed Bee-eater and this must surely be the easiest location to see this beautiful but tricky bird, although it is still not a certainty.

 The forest day typically begins with an impressive dawn chorus.
 Huge Black-and-white-casqued Hornbills noisily leave their roosts and ridiculously top-knotted Great Blue Turacos emit their distinctive guttural cries from high inside the canopy.
 Out on the dead snags, silhouetted against the sky, sit Grey-throated Barbets with their startling pale eyes and strange nasal tufts.
 They are sometimes joined by Stuhlmann’s Starlings, while attractive White-headed Saw-wings fly overhead.
 Our attention will soon turn, however, to the skulking birds of the undergrowth.
 The persistent squeak of Black-faced Rufous Warblers and the joyful duets of Chubb’s Cisticolas are commonly-heard sounds at Kakamega, but we will also be hoping for such secretive species as Brown-chested Alethe and Brown Illadopsis and Scaly-breasted Illadopsis to betray their presence by their whistled calls.